LamplighterScott/DCCpp_Mega_MZ/README.md

-This is a branched sketch of the DCC++ for a Marklin Z layout using a mega controller.
+This is a branched sketch of the DCC++ for a Marklin Z layout using a mega controller, ESP8266 WiFi, shift registers for turnout signals and MOSFETs for driving turnout solenoids.

-These files are for using the Atom IDE to upload the DCC++ sketch up to an Arduino Mega assuming the following.
 For the Arduino IDE, download or clone all the the files in the folder "src" and target the DCCpp_Mega_MZ.ino file for starting the upload.